ctjacobs/pyqso/docs/source/preferences.rst

 -  Always show the toolbox (see the `Toolbox <toolbox.html>`_ section) when PyQSO is started.

--  Display annual logbook statistics on the Summary page when a logbook is opened (see figure:summary_).
+-  Display yearly logbook statistics on the Summary page when a logbook is opened (see figure:summary_).

 -  Open a default logbook file.